 |Seminars, directed research, and independent study||21|

-Note: A maximum of 15 credits can be "double-counted" for both the MArch, MLA, or MUD program and the Master of Science program.
-Decisions regarding course credit to be "double-counted" will be made by the academic adviser.
+Note: A maximum of 15 units can be "double counted" for both the MArch, MLA, or MUD program and the MSAS program.
+Decisions regarding course credit to be "double counted" will be made by the academic advisor.